hashicorp/waypoint-examples/terraform/variables/README.md

 ## Running the deployment

-Run `waypoint up` to build and deploy a docker container.
+Run `waypoint up` to build and deploy a Docker container.
 If you're running a runner locally using `waypoint runner agent` (and you have no other runners), add `-local=false` to force remote execution on that runner.